-Revenue of \$1,210.7 million was \$247.8 million or 17.0% lower when compared to the revenue of \$1,458.5 million in the prior year.
-Cannabis Operations revenues increased \$28.7 million from last year.
-During the year, the cannabis retail market was expanded to allow applications from all prospective retailers which contributed to 42 new stores opening during the year.
-Casino revenues decreased \$195.2 million from 2019/20 as the Casinos of Winnipeg operations were closed for 282 days during the year in response to the COVID-19 pandemic.
-Video Lotto revenues decreased by \$216.9 million year-over-year as the VLT network was shut down for 195 days during the year.
-Liquor Operations revenues increased by \$85.6 million over the prior year.
-The majority of this increase, \$52.0 million, occurred in Liquor Marts and the home delivery offering.
-Online gaming revenues grew by \$51.0 million from last year, as the active player base experienced significant growth due to the closures of the casinos and VLT network as well as a two-month pause on in-person lottery sales.
+Revenue of \$1,416.8 million was \$206.1 million or 17.0% higher when compared to the revenue of \$1,210.7 million in 2020/21.
+Cannabis Operations revenues increased \$33.7 million from the prior year.
+The cannabis retail market continued to grow in 2021/22, with 84 new stores opening during the year.
+Casino revenues increased \$85.2 million year-overyear.
+The Casinos of Winnipeg operations were closed for 118 days during the year in response to the COVID-19 pandemic, compared to 282 closed days in 2020/21.
+Video Lotto revenues increased by \$89.1 million from 2020/21.
+While the VLT network was shut down for 69 days during the year, this was an improvement over the 195 days lost in the prior year.
+Liquor Operations revenues decreased by \$12.8 million over last year, mainly attributable to a return to more normal purchasing patterns after customer uncertainty and stricter stay-at-home orders increased sales last year.
+Online Gaming revenues grew by \$10.5 million from 2020/21, as the active player base continued to grow due to the closures of the casinos and VLT network.